Do you have a vision of the future life you want? A real, crystal clear vision? How often do you think about it? Embellish it? Fine-tune it?

 Writing a few statements like this every day, that help us concretely articulate the qualities of our desired life, can help us to reach our goals.

-Some are skeptical about the strength of positive thinking.
+Some are sceptical about the strength of positive thinking.
 They don’t want to accept that we can influence our own happiness.
 But the science backs this up.
 Physicists have even proven that the thoughts of physicists conducting experiments can influence the outcome of those experiments.
 So, let’s stop arguing.
 Let’s accept that we can channel positivity into our lives.
 Let’s invest the energy we could spend trying to disprove these notions in a more productive way.

-Let’s write words, but let’s also collect pictures, photos, inspiring quotes and symbols.
-Anything that helps us not only verbalise our future, but visualise it too.
-Let’s collect all those things and let’s create our own beautiful, inspiring, complex and fascinating vision boards.
-It’s a bit flash back to the 1980s when these were first pretty hip.
+Let’s write words, but let’s also collect pictures, photos, inspiring quotes, and symbols.
+Anything that helps us not only verbalise our future but visualise it too.
+Let’s collect all those things and let’s create our own beautiful, inspiring, complex, and fascinating vision boards.
+It’s a bit flashback to the 1980s when these were first pretty hip.
 But the idea still works.

 As our description of our desired future begins to be better articulated through our words, and as our image for the future is more easily visualised through our boards, we begin to develop a much more powerful impression of the future life we want to live.
 And this impression can become a source of data to help inform our hourly, daily, weekly, monthly, or once-in-a-lifetime decisions.